sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The River

-Back in Ayodhya,The river choked on monsoon mud.
-Lakshman's bowstring creaked as he drew it taut.
-"She's turning Luv against us."

-Ram scrubbed his hands in the current.
+Back in Ayodhya,The river ran thick with mud.
+Ram knelt and scrubbed his hands in the cold water.
 The silt stung his nails.

-"Time heals."
+Behind him, Lakshman drew his bow.
+The string creaked.

+“She’s spreading lies,” Lakshman said.
+“Says Ram trusts her family.
+Says the brothers are at each other’s throats.”

+Ram looked up.
+“You speak like a son.”
+Lakshman did not answer.
+He knew.

+“Time heals,” Ram said.
+“Only trust and love can fix a broken soul.”

 "Not poison."
 Lakshman loosed the arrow.
 It vanished in the swirling water.
 "You're too trusting."